ripienaar/travlrmap/_posts/2015-01-12-config-enable-saving.md

   :save_to: travels/incoming
 ```

-To then enable writing you have to create a file ```config/travels/incoming.yaml``` with the following content:
+To then enable writing you have to create a webserver writable file ```config/travels/incoming.yaml``` with the following content:

 ```YAML
 ---